Jesualdo Ferreira: Relationship with Mourinho

-Despite these claims by Mourinho, Ferreira went on to make history by becoming the first Portuguese coach to win three consecutive titles in Portugal, a feat that Mourinho never achieved.
+Despite these claims by Mourinho, Ferreira went on to make history by becoming the first Portuguese coach to win three consecutive titles in Portugal, a feat that Mourinho never achieved (although Mourinho never managed the same club in Portugal for three full consecutive seasons).
 Mourinho also was Ferreira's assistant in 1990–91, for Estrela da Amadora.

 Another Porto coach, José Couceiro, worked with Ferreira many times.
 Firstly, Ferreira was a coach in Atlético Clube de Portugal, and Couceiro was a player there.
 Couceiro moved to Torreense, with Ferreira as coach.
 And finally, in 1991–92, Couceiro joined Estrela da Amadora, again with Ferreira as coach.